Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: First Model

-In panel \ref{SV2}, we have the graphical representation of the scalar field, Eq. (\ref{26}), and potential, Eq. (\ref{27}), for the configuration $n=1/5$.
-As illustrated in figure \ref{campoSV2}, in the limit of $x\to\infty$ the scalar field grows for increasingly larger charge values and tends to zero for small values of the radial coordinate.
-The behavior of the scalar potential is qualitatively the same as the previous configuration (\ref{sec31}), changing only by a numerical shift (Figure \ref{poteSV2}).
+In Fig. \ref{SV2}, we have the graphical representation of the scalar field, Eq. (\ref{26}), and potential, Eq. (\ref{27}), for the configuration $n=1/5$.
+As illustrated in Fig. \ref{campoSV2}, in the limit of $x\to\infty$ the scalar field grows for increasingly larger charge values and tends to zero for small values of the radial coordinate.
+The behavior of the scalar potential is qualitatively the same as the previous configuration (Section \ref{sec31}), changing only by a numerical shift (Fig. \ref{poteSV2}).
+From the asymptotic form for the scalar field in Eq. (\ref{26a}), we find that there are no real values for the charge that allow a sign change in this expression, contrary to what happens in the case $n = 1/3$.